StackExchange/blackbox/README.md

 ### Step 1: YOU create a GPG key pair on a secure machine and add to public keychain.

+If you don't already have a GPG key, here's how to generate one:

 ```
 gpg --gen-key
 ```

 Pick defaults for encryption settings, 0 expiration.
 Pick a VERY GOOD passphrase.

+Now that you have a GPG key, add yourself as an admin:

 ```
 blackbox_addadmin KEYNAME